 ...
 Not descriptive enough for you?
 Okay, we'll try our best to elaborate, but bear with us.

-Hysteria Project was released in 2009 and casts you as an anonymous, mute man who has been locked up inside of a shed, who bears a strange tattoo on his arm.
+Hysteria Project was made by BulkyPix and released in 2009 for iOS (2010 for the PSP version) and casts you as an anonymous, mute man who has been locked up inside of a shed, who bears a strange tattoo on his arm.
 If you don't escape quickly enough, another hooded man will barge in and kill you.
 It's up to you to save yourself and figure out who you are and why you're wanted dead.
 Clues are scarce, and the threat of your would-be assassin is always on your heels.
 Start running.

 This series demonstrates examples of: